keizah7/qa/README.md

-# Questions &amp; Answers
-Questions &amp; Answers application with Laravel 5
+# Questions &amp; Answers application with Laravel 5

 Fullstack Web Development With Laravel and Vue.js